 6. Keep Software Updated

-Updates often contain security patches that protect you from cyberattacks.
+Updates often include critical security patches that protect against evolving cyberattacks.

 The Bigger Picture: Privacy as a Digital Right